Climate Change Indicators in the United States

-The relationship between climate change and glacier mass balance is complex, and the observed changes at specific reference or benchmark glaciers might reflect a combination of global and local climate variations.
+The relationship between climate change and glacier mass balance is complex, and the observed changes at specific reference or benchmark glaciers might reflect a combination of global and local variations in temperature and precipitation.
+Individual glaciers also vary in their structure, flow, and response to climate.
 Slightly different measurement and analysis methods have been used at different glaciers, but overall trends appear to be similar.

 Long-term measurements are available for only a relatively small percentage of the world's glaciers.
 This indicator does not include the Greenland and Antarctic ice sheets, although two decades of satellite data suggest that these ice sheets are also experiencing a net loss of ice.
 9 Continued satellite data collection will allow scientists to evaluate long-term trends in the future.

 The World Glacier Monitoring Service compiled data for Figure 1, based on measurements collected by a variety of organizations around the world.
 The U.S. Geological Survey Benchmark Glacier Program provided the data for Figure 2.
 Historical data, as well as periodic reports and measurements of the benchmark glaciers, are available on the program's website at: http://ak.water.usgs.gov/

 - Download related technical information PDF (8 pp, 196K)